KyleAMathews/typography.js/README.md

 Typography is a dash of design sense and a cup full of math.
 Math that's tedious and hard to do right in CSS.

-Typography.js provides a *declarative* way to define your typography.
-Now creating custom beautiful typography designs is easy!
+Typography.js provides a *declarative* way to define your typography that's vastly simpler than using straight CSS.

+You can now easily create designs that are unique, personal, and custom to your project.

 ## Usage
 ```javascript